massimochen22/Parsegram/README.md

 # Project 3 - *Parsegram*

-**arsegram** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Parsegram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **20** hours spent in total